node-red/node-red-nodes/utility/daemon/README.md

 Setting `msg.kill` to a signal name (e.g. SIGINT, SIGHUP) will stop the process - but if the restart flag is set it will then auto restart.

-Sending `msg.start` will also re-start the process.
+Sending `msg.start` will start the process, if not already running.
 Additional arguments can be specified in `msg.args`.

+Sending `msg.stop` will stop the process and prevent automatic re-start until reset with `msg.start`.

 **Note:** Some applications will automatically buffer lines of output.
 It is advisable to turn off this behaviour.
 For example, if running a Python app, the `-u` parameter will stop the output being buffered.